-This Scheduled Task action allows a user to manipulate every file in a folder without needing to know the specific files in the folder.

-Example Scan A Folder workflow

-Defining the Scheduled Task

 The Scan A Folder workflow is broken into two steps.
+A Scheduled Task and an Event Rule.
+The Scheduled Task action allows a user to manipulate every file in a folder on a regular schedule without needing to know the specific files in the folder.

+Example Scan A Folder Overview

+STEP 1: Define the Scheduled Task

-The first step to using this new feature is to define when this action is to occur.
+The first step to using this feature is to define when this action is to occur.
 Navigate to Event Manager > Scheduled Tasks and click the 'New' button to add a new task.
+Note down the name you give the scheduled task as you will need it later on when you create the event rule.

 Define a time for this task to occur, and how often it will repeat.
 In this example case, the action will occur daily at midnight.